rticommunity/dds-rtps/README.md

 several parameters to configure different QoS and other DDS functionality (such as the Topic Name, color filter, domain, partition, data representation, etc).
-* `interoperability_report.py`: this is the script that run the different Test Cases within a Test Suite and generates a report with the results.
+* `interoperability_report.py`: this is the script that runs the different Test Cases within a Test Suite and generates a report with the results.

 # Test Suite